svpino/twitter/README.md

 ## Building a machine learning career

+* [If I were to start building a career in machine learning today](https://twitter.com/svpino/status/1457679475504713728?s=20) — If I were to start building a career in machine learning today, I'd focus in Python and learning how to build software.
+I'd take my time here and avoid rushing into the "machine learning" specific stuff.
+Something interesting will happen.

 * [This is why you want to get into machine learning](https://twitter.com/svpino/status/1302107301424369664?s=20) — One of the best steps I’ve taken as a Software Engineer has been to get into machine learning.
 If you are looking for what's next in your career, here are some pointers to get you started

 * [If you haven't looked into machine learning yet, you better start now](https://twitter.com/svpino/status/1448967042514755599?s=20) — I started looking seriously into machine learning around the spring of 2015.
 Since then, machine learning has turned the industry upside down.
 Here is why you don't want to miss it.